 Q: What is the Grandview Woodland Official Community Plan?

 A: The Grandview Woodland Plan is a comprehensive policy enacted by council in July of 2016 to guide growth and development within its boundaries.
 It contains many aspects including job creation, transportation, architectural guidelines, social programs, housing choices, planning goals, community amenities, and more.
 The complete document can be viewed here (the portion specific to this project can be found on page 120 and 121).

 A: Duration will depend on final design, but the developer anticipates 30 months.

 A: The final price will depend on the time taken to achieve approvals, the cost of construction, and market conditions.
 The developer cannot project final prices but intends for the homes to be affordable for young families.

 Q: How can I continue to be updated on this project?

 A: You can sign up for notices by registering in the link below.
 This website will also be updated as more information becomes available.

 Public Engagement Session

-A community open house will be held from 6:30-9:00pm on Monday, September 25th, 2017 at the Trout Lake Community Centre (3360 Victoria Drive) with the Developer available to answer questions.
+A second community open house will be held from 6:30-9:00pm on Tuesday, November 21st, 2017 at the Trout Lake Community Centre (3360 Victoria Drive) with the Developer and a representative from the City of Vancouver available to answer questions.
 Neighbours will have the opportunity to leave comments which will be forwarded to the City of Vancouver and the developer for their response and consideration in the design.